codaamok/Get-CMUnusedSources/README.md

 ### All folders

-All of the folders under "F:\" and their UsedBy status, same as what's returned by the script.
+All of the folders under `-SourcesLocation` and their UsedBy status, same as what's returned by the script.

 ### Summary of not used folders